 An arborist, by definition, is an individual trained in the art and science of planting, the care for, and the maintenance of individual trees.
 Arborists are knowledgeable about the needs of trees and are trained and equipped to provide them with proper care.
-As with other areas of the Green Industry, this specialization has great opportunities for Landscape Management Graduates.
+As with other areas of the Green Industry, this specialization has great opportunities for Plant & Landscape Systems Graduates.
 Arboriculture, otherwise called tree care, is considered to be the most profitable area of the green industry.

 While the video above shows some of the awesome techniques that arborists can use while climbing trees, it does not cover all aspects of the career.
 There are two main paths that you can pursue in arboriculture.
 They are Tree Care and Plant Healthcare.